iamzilfa/Latest-Portfolio/README.md

 ## Known Bugs

-* The contact form is operational
+* The contact form is not operational

 ## Support and contact details